-(iv) Less Than Significant Impact.
+- (iv) Less Than Significant Impact.
 Construction activities within the North Fork Yankee Slough channel are required for construction of the proposed project.
 If water is present within the channel or is anticipated during the duration of project construction, the project would implement a diversion and dewatering system within the North Fork Yankee Slough.
 The diversion system would be constructed of clean materials and would only be temporary until work activities within the channel are completed.
 Project construction is not anticipated to occur during the flood season, and the North Fork Yankee Slough would be returned to preproject conditions following the completion of construction.
-Existing drainage patterns would be returned to pre-project.
-Therefore, the project would not substantially alter the existing drainage pattern of the site in a manner which would impede or redirect flood flows, and impacts would be considered less than significant.

-d) Would the project, in flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation?
+Existing drainage patterns would be returned to pre-project conditions, and no permanent impediment or redirection of flood flows would occur as part of the project.
+Therefore, the project would not substantially alter the existing drainage pattern of the site in a manner which would impede or redirect flood flows, and impacts would be considered less than significant. - d) Would the project, in flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation?